Nathan-Wall/SymbolsForES5/README.md

 work with `Symbol`s once they do arrive in browsers, provided they end up being named `Symbols` and have the same API as the current draft.

-This file will be updated as the draft progresses.
+This shim will be updated as the draft progresses.

 Use:
 ----